-The theory that Harold survived the battle and became a pilgrim comes from “novelist and amateur historian Peter Burke” according to BBC News, who found this referenced in the 12th century Vita Harold.
+The theory that Harold survived the battle and became a pilgrim comes from “novelist and amateur historian Peter Burke” according to BBC News, who found this reference in the 12th century Vita Harold.
 I located an 1885 copy and translation of this work on the (very useful) ForgottenBooks.com website and discovered the full title was “Vita Harold The Romance of the Life of Harold King of England.”
 Well, that says a lot, doesn’t it?
 After reading the first few pages of this manuscript, where King Knut, feeling threatened by Earl Godwine, sends him on a mission to Denmark with letters instructing the recipients to chop off his head, I got suspicious.
 Oh, and Godwine substituted that letter with one of his own, instructing the recipients to receive him with honor and give him Knut’s sister in marriage.
 To say the least, I concluded that this manuscript was not very reliable.
 And here’s another nail in that coffin: according to Emma Mason in her “The House of Godwine” history, by the time of Henry II, Waltham Abbey had converted to Augustinian canons who found the tomb-cult of Harold Godwineson distasteful.
 So they commissioned a cleric to write the Life of Harold to draw attention elsewhere.
 Hmmm.

 On firmer ground, the association between Harold and Waltham abbey makes good sense.
 He is said to have been miraculously cured there as a child and rebuilt the abbey in 1060.
 There’s another reference to the Holy Cross at Waltham: the Christ figure on the cross allegedly bowed its head as Harold stopped there to pray before the Battle of Hastings.
 According to William of Malmesbury, William the Conqueror sent Harold’s body to his mother Gytha who had it buried at Waltham.
-According to the Waltham Chronicle, two cannons from the Abbey begged William for Harold’s body and he consented; after enlisting the aid of Edith Swanneck they located the body and carried it back.
+According to the Waltham Chronicle, two canons from the Abbey begged William for Harold’s body and he consented; after enlisting the aid of Edith Swanneck they located the body and carried it back.
 Apparently there was a sepulcher erected to Harold after his death which attracted a cult following; the grave was relocated a few times, whenever the church was town down and rebuilt.

 After the Dissolution of the monasteries, a manor house was erected from the rubble of the Abbey.
 Another story states that a “famous Bumper Squire Jones” was enlarging the cellar of said manor house when he discovered the coffin of Harold under a lid inscribed with Haroldus Rex.
 He kept the coffin in the cellar and showed it to his friends whenever he had a party.
 The house burned down not too long after and was demolished in 1770, presumably along with the coffin.